Carolyn McKenzie Carter: Early life

 Carter was born in 1919 and was raised in Moultrie, Georgia.
 She was a graduate of the Nashville-based Ward-Belmont School.
 She graduated from the University of Georgia's Henry W. Grady College of Journalism and Mass Communications in 1940.

-Carter met Lieutenant Donnel Earl Carter, cousin of President Jimmy Carter and a journalist for a competing newspaper when her work ended up on the front page of the paper and his was relegated to the end pages.
+Carter met Lieutenant Donnel Earl Carter, cousin of President Jimmy Carter and a journalist for a competing newspaper, when her work ended up on the front page of the paper and his was relegated to the end pages.
 The couple married in 1942.

 Career

 In 1940, Carter was hired by Ralph McGill to work for the Atlanta Constitution, thereby becoming the first women to serve as a photojournalist at the publication.
 In the 1940s, she worked for the Gainesville Daily Register and the Alexandria Daily Town Talk newspapers.
 She would also work at The Atlanta Journal-Constitutions Sunday magazine where captured photographs of the American South.

 When the war concluded, Carter began covering more domestic topics, which included one well-known image of a child showing how an iron lung was used.
 In 1954, Carter became a commercial photographer for the Coca-Cola Company, traveling overseas to document the organization's international expansion for its employee magazine, The Refresher.
-She would work at Coca-Cola for five years.
+She worked at Coca-Cola for five years.
 In 1959, she moved to New York and did freelance work for the Georgia Department of Industry, Trade and Travel.